simphotonics/directed_graph/README.md

 The library provides access to algorithms for finding:
 * the shortest path between vertices,
+* the path with the lowest/highest weight (for weighted directed graphs),
 * all paths connecting two vertices,
 * cycles,
 * a topological ordering of the graph vertices.